 The Other Mutants? (-2pts)

-Pro - Old Man Logan (+10pts)
+Pro: Old Man Logan (+10pts)

-Con - Antagonists (-4pts)
+Con: Antagonists (-4pts)

-Pro - Violent (+10pts)
+Pro: Violent (+10pts)

-I was hoping and expecting this movie to be violent, but it still absolutely shocked me with how violent it ended up being and I loved every second.
-I'll be honest and say that some people will be turned off by the violence but, if you know anything about Wolverine in the comics, then you know how violent this character really is.
-This is an element that I have thought has been missing from Hugh Jackman's Wolverine for the past 17 years and I know it is an element that Hugh Jackman has wanted to bring into the movies.
+I was hoping and expecting this movie to be violent, but it still absolutely shocked me with how violent it ended up being, and I loved every second of it.
+I will be honest and say that some people will be turned off by the violence, but if you know anything about Wolverine in the comics then you know how violent this character really is.
+This is an element that I have thought has been missing from Hugh Jackman's Wolverine in all of the previous movies and I know it is an element that Hugh Jackman has wanted to bring into the screen.
 This movie absolutely satisfied that thirst.

-Con - Bad Decision (-2pts)
+Con: Bad Decision (-2pts)

-In this movie, Logan seems to be the only one that is thinking about this.
-Now, we have seen movies in which Logan struggles with this issue.
-So him choosing, or wanting to choose, isolation is nothing new for this character.
-My issue here is with Charles, who seems to make decisions while ignoring their almost certain, tragic consequences.
-I know we are seeing Charles like we have never seen him before, but I couldn't help but think even this version of Charles, would never make such an obviously poor decision.
+In this movie, Logan seemed to be the only one that was thinking about this.
+We have seen movies in which Logan struggles with this issue, so him wanting to stay in isolation is nothing new for this character.
+My issue here was with Charles, who seemed to make decisions while ignoring their almost certain, tragic consequences.
+I know this was Charles like we have never seen him before, but I could not help but think that even this version of Charles would never make such an obviously poor decision.

-Pro - Laura (+6pts)
+Pro: Laura (+6pts)

-I will not get into the specifics for obvious reason but this girl has had a tough life so far which made for a complicated character to portray.
-I thought the actress, Daphne Keen, did a fantastic job capturing this character’s complexity without using dialogue.
-My only complaint about this character was that I would have liked to hear more from her.
+I will not get into the specifics, for obvious reasons, but this girl has had a tough life, which made for a complicated character to portray.
+I thought the actress, Daphne Keen, did a fantastic job capturing this character’s complexity without much dialogue.
+My only complaint about this character was that I would have liked to have heard more from her.
 Does she speak in the film?
-You’ll have to see the movie to find out, but I would have liked to hear more from her perspective.
+You will have to see the movie to find out, but I would have liked to have heard more from her perspective.
 Overall, this character was a huge success thanks to a great young actress.

-Con - The Other Mutants? (-2pts)
+Con: The Other Mutants? (-2pts)

-Rating: A- (93pts)
+Grade: A- (93pts)

-I had high hopes going into this movie and I was so happy when I saw the movie because it absolutely lived up to my expectations.
-I will be honest with you, I am a big fan of all of the comic book movies and, while I enjoy Marvel movies more consistently than the rest, Wolverine is and always has been my favorite superhero (by far).
-I say this so that you are aware that I may be a biased viewer on this one.
-That being said, I thought this movie gave me everything I’ve wanted to see in a Wolverine movie.
+I had high hopes going into this movie, and it absolutely lived up to my expectations.
+I will be honest with you, I am a big comic-book movie fan.
+While I enjoy Marvel Cinematic Universe movies more consistently than the rest, Wolverine is, and always has been, my favorite superhero.
+I say this so that you are aware that I may be at least somewhat biased here.
+That being said, I thought this movie gave me everything that I have wanted to see in a Wolverine movie.